dasch-swiss/dsp-tools/docs/cli-commands.md

 ## `start-stack`

-This command runs DSP-API and DSP-APP on a local machine.
+This command runs a local instance of DSP-API and DSP-APP.

 ```bash
 dsp-tools start-stack